Explore our newest colors - free samples available

 Baffle Filters vs. Mesh Filters

-Mesh filters are made of multiple layers of fine mesh that capture airborne particles by trapping them in the mesh.
-They are relatively inexpensive and easy to replace.
-However, they have a lower filtration efficiency compared to baffle filters.
-Mesh filters are prone to clogging, which reduces their effectiveness over time.
-Cleaning mesh filters can be challenging and time-consuming.
+Mesh filters are a type of kitchen vent filter made of multiple layers of woven fine mesh of metal or plastic strands.
+The woven mesh forms a network of pores that capture airborne particles by trapping them in the openings in the mesh.
+They are relatively inexpensive and are effective at removing kitchen air particles.
+However, they have a lower filtration efficiency compared to baffle filters and are prone to clogging.
+This reduces their effectiveness over time which makes cleaning mesh filters challenging and time-consuming.

-In contrast, baffle filters are highly efficient at capturing and trapping airborne particles, including grease and smoke.
-They are easier to clean than mesh filters, as they can be removed from the range hood, washed with soap and water, or placed in the dishwasher.
-Baffle filters are also more durable than mesh filters, making them a better choice for commercial kitchens and homeowners who frequently cook with oil or high-heat methods.
+In contrast, baffle filters are highly efficient at capturing and trapping airborne particles like grease and soot.
+They are easier to maintain than mesh filters as they can be removed from the range hood easily.
+Baffle filters are also more durable than mesh filters which makes them a better choice for commercial kitchens and homeowners who frequently cook with high-heat methods.

 Baffle Filters vs. Charcoal Filters

 Charcoal filters are made of activated carbon, which absorbs and traps airborne particles.
-Charcoal filters effectively capture odors and fumes but are less at capturing grease and other heavy particles generated during cooking.
-Charcoal filters are relatively expensive compared to baffle filters and must be replaced more frequently.
-They are also less durable than baffle filters.
+They effectively capture odors and fumes generated when cooking.
+However, charcoal filters are really not good at capturing grease and other heavy particles generated during cooking.
+They are relatively expensive and less durable compared to baffle filters.
+This often means they must be replaced more frequently which increases the cost of using them.

 Final Thoughts